Framework Paralysis to NuxtJS

 Why Use A Framework

-Because your own custom my pUrE JaVaScRiPt DiY fRaMeWoRk code is likely not as good as you believe it is and also most certainly not maintainable for others.
+Because your own custom "pure JavaScript DIY framework" code is likely not as good as you believe it is, and almost certainly not maintainable for others.

-Whether to use meta-frameworks or not depends.
+Whether to use meta-frameworks or not depends on the project.
 These are really just feature sets on top of otherwise stable frameworks.

-Nuxt, Next, Angular, what have you, all reduce the amount of grind team involved to build beautiful and dynamic web interfaces.
+Nuxt, Next, Angular, what have you, all reduce the amount of grind involved to build beautiful and dynamic web interfaces.
 These teams hold themselves to a high bar and usually open source their projects.
-If you don't realise why this is one of the most awesome things ever, I urge you to consider the reality that it was only a few hundred years ago that information, quality education and knowledge was only available to a privileged few that most people could not read or write effectively.
+If you do not realise why this is one of the most awesome things ever, I urge you to consider that it was only a few hundred years ago that information, quality education and knowledge was only available to a privileged few, and most people could not read or write effectively.